aatmunbaxi/site/content/computing/doom-config.md

 [ink](https://github.com/foxfriday/ink) is a package that allows for fast insertion of inkspace figures into `latex-mode` and `org-mode` buffers.

 By default, `ink` embeds `.png` files into `org-mode` files.
-I wanted to emulate Castel's [inkscape workflow](https://castel.dev/post/lecture-notes-2/) for inserting Inkscape figures into LaTeX files quickly, and `ink` gets us close, but not quite there.
+I wanted to emulate Castel&rsquo;s [inkscape workflow](https://castel.dev/post/lecture-notes-2/) for inserting Inkscape figures into LaTeX files quickly, and `ink` gets us close, but not quite there.
 This configuration lets me get what I want, by allowing insertion of a `.pdf_tex` file into documents, which will allow for adjustment of fonts on the fly as we export to PDF.
 The behavior should insert a LaTeX snippet with a new figure containing a `.pdf_tex` file, while also providing an `org-mode` link to a png to be viewed inline in the org buffer.

 The `ink-insert-org-combined` function inserts a LaTeX figure with the `pdf_tex` exported version of the `svg` file so that it is sensitive to LaTeX formatting changes.
 It also puts a second `png` version in a `:noex:` drawer.
 This `:noex:` drawer is a general notation that I use to withhold some portions of an org document from being exported.
-In this case, we use this drawer because I'd still like to see the image of the figure inline, but don't want it exported twice.
+In this case, we use this drawer because I&rsquo;d still like to see the image of the figure inline, but don&rsquo;t want it exported twice.

 ```emacs-lisp
 (use-package! ink